RoySmits/Yahtzee/README.md

 <br>
 <br>
 ToDo:<br>
-Add code for high number (now when there is no pair or full house, straight etc. it will say you have one pair, when you don't)
+Add code for high number (now when there is no pair, full house or straight etc. it will say that you have one pair, when you don't)
 Create code for the "Hold" button.<br>
 Create code for the scores.<br>
 Create code for the "Game #" button<br>